 Emmett Littleton Ashford was born on November 23, 1914 in Los Angeles.
-His father Littleton, a policeman, soon abandoned the family, and Emmett and brother Wilbur were raised by their mother.
-Adele was a highly motivated and ambitious woman, who worked as a secretary for the California Eagle, a black newspaper.
+His father Littleton, a police officer, soon abandoned the family, and Emmett and brother Wilbur were raised by their mother.
+His mother Adele was a highly motivated and ambitious woman, who worked as a secretary for the California Eagle, a black newspaper.
 Ashford himself earned money selling Liberty magazine, building his route up to 300 customers, and later was a cashier in a supermarket.

 In 1937 Ashford married Willa Gene Fort, and the couple had two daughters, Adrienne and Antoinette.
+It was not his only marriage; like many people his personal family life was complicated and private with much of it unknown.
 The next several years were taken up with family, post office work, and umpiring.
 Soon after he finished a three-year stint in the United States Navy during World War II, Emmett and Willa divorced.
 He continued to umpire, moving up to major college baseball, working regularly.
 He often officiated with Bill Stewart who had umped in the American League in the 1940s.
-Ashford credits Stewart for teaching him the major league strike zone.
+Ashford credits Stewart for teaching him the major-league strike zone.

 In 1951 Ashford took a leave of absence from his post office job for a two-month trial in the Southwestern International League, becoming the first black umpire in organized baseball.
 Les Powers, the league president, claimed that "Ashford has the making of a big league umpire."
-After the season, Ashford was offered a full-season job, so he resigned from the postal service, leaving behind fifteen years of pension.
-"For some people, it might have been a hard decision--giving up assured future security for the uncertainty of umpiring," he later related.
-"But not for me."
+After the season, Ashford was offered a full-season job, so he resigned from the postal service, leaving behind 15 years towards his pension.

 As for our hero, Ashford relinquished his role with the club before the season began, and returned to umpiring.
 By mid-summer the league folded and he hooked on with the Arizona-Texas League.
-In December 1952, the Sporting News first suggested that Ashford might be destined for the major leagues.
-Ashford responded to the story, pledging to "do all in my power to justify your faith."
-He moved up to the Western International League in 1953, before a promotion to the Pacific Coast League in 1954.
+In December 1952, The Sporting News first suggested that Ashford might be destined for the major leagues.
+“I know that the road to the big leagues will be a hard one,” said Ashford, “but most of my biggest obstacles are behind me now.”1 He moved up to the Western International League in 1953, before a promotion to the Pacific Coast League in 1954.

 Ashford spent most of his time during the season alone, not hanging out with his fellow umpires.
 As he later related to Larry Gerlach, "I didn't come to town and have to go to the ghetto to enjoy myself.
-I stayed downtown and went to the theatre and the opera.
-I just love some opera--know the librettos of a few.
-I made a host of friends; many of them were attorneys and doctors who invited me to their homes and nice functions.
-I'd meet with the lawyers for lunch in Spokane, and, shoot, in Vancouver, I think I could have run for office."
-In the off-seasons, Ashford refereed Pac-8 basketball and small college football.
-As early as the fall of 1958 he umpired in the Carribean winter leagues.
+I stayed downtown and went to the theater and the opera.
+I just love some opera--know the librettos of a few. … I made a host of friends; many of them were attorneys and doctors who invited me to their homes and nice functions.
+I'd meet with the lawyers for lunch in Spokane, and, shoot, in Vancouver, I think I could have run for office."3 In the offseasons, Ashford refereed Pac-8 basketball and small college football.
+As early as the fall of 1958 he umpired in the Caribbean winter leagues.
 He was also a constant after-dinner speaker on the west coast, and ran several umpiring clinics.

 By the early 1960s, writers on the west coast began clamoring for Ashford's promotion to the majors.
 A.S.
-Young also took up the cause in the Chicago Defender (3/28/63), suggesting of major league presidents Joe Cronin and Warren Giles, "Whereas they hire, and approve the hiring of Caucasian umpires solely on the basis of qualifications, they refuse to act on the Ashford case--and probably won't until the Ashford campaign, which should be unnecessary, becomes embarrassing."
-In 1965 Cronin was considered the leading contender to replace the retiring Ford Frick as baseball's commissioner, but Jim Murray, writing in the Los Angeles Times (7/2/65), supported Bill Veeck for the top job, with Ashford as his umpire-in-chief.
-Both endorsements were due to Cronin's foot-dragging on Ashford.
+Young also took up the cause in the Chicago Defender, suggesting of major-league presidents Joe Cronin and Warren Giles, "Whereas they hire, and approve the hiring of Caucasian umpires solely on the basis of qualifications, they refuse to act on the Ashford case--and probably won't until the Ashford campaign, which should be unnecessary, becomes embarrassing."4 In 1965 Cronin was considered the leading contender to replace the retiring Ford Frick as baseball's commissioner, but Jim Murray supported Bill Veeck for the top job, with Ashford as his umpire-in-chief.
+Both endorsements were due to Cronin's foot-dragging on Ashford.5

 Ashford's most famous on-field incident took place during the 1964 playoffs in the Dominican Republic.
 After a strike call on Julian Javier met with prolonged disapproval, Ashford motioned the pitcher to continue, and rung up strike three.
 Javier reacted by slugging Ashford in the mouth, cutting the umpire's lip open and swelling his jaw.
 Ashford retaliated by hitting the Cardinal infielder with his mask, temporarily forgetting that Javier was a local hero.
 Ashford finished the game, applying ice packs to his mouth between innings.
 Javier received a three-game suspension, and Ashford had to be talked out of resigning from the league after the weak penalty.

 Despite whatever frustrations he must have felt in the minor leagues for 15 years, he remained a cheerful and optimistic man his entire life, a disposition which stood out in his profession.
 He charmed his critics and admirers alike, relying on his quick wit and intelligence to get him through a crisis.
 In one southwest city early in his career Ashford needed to find a place a black man could sleep.
 He went to the best hotel in town and approached the desk.
-"Sir," he explained, "I am that barefoot, uncultured Negro man you have been reading about and I wish to seek lodging in your excellent establishment."
-He got the room, and his charm would get him many other rooms, and many meals in restaurants.
+"Sir," he explained, "I am that barefoot, and uncultured Negro man you have been reading about.
+I wish to seek lodging in your handsome establishment."6 He got the room, and his charm would get him many other rooms, and many meals in restaurants.

 In mid-September 1965 he got a long-awaited phone call.
 The voice on the telephone was Dewey Soriano, telling Ashford that he had sold his contract to the American League.
-"It was the last thing I remember for several days," recalled Emmett.
-He always spoke fondly of Soriano's support throughout his years in the PCL, and for helping him get to the majors.
+"That was the last thing I remembered for the next several days," recalled Emmett.7 He always spoke fondly of Soriano's support throughout his years in the PCL, and for helping him get to the majors.

 The nation's press was thrilled, though not willing to give baseball too much credit for its tardy step.
-Melvin Durslag, writing in the Los Angeles Herald-Examiner (10/2/65), figured that Emmett was "bound to raise the game to his refined level."
-Bill Slocum, in the New York Journal-American (4/14/66) wondered, "If corporate Baseball has joined the 20th Century, can Mississippi be far behind?"
+Melvin Durslag figured that Emmett was "bound to raise the game to his refined level."8 Bill Slocum wondered, "If corporate Baseball has joined the 20th Century, can Mississippi be far behind?"9

-After his protégé's promotion, Soriano claimed, “The only reason Emmett hasn't made the major leagues before this is that he is a Negro."
+After his protégé's promotion, Soriano claimed, “The only reason he [Emmett] was not brought up to the majors sooner was because he was colored.”
 Soriano later elaborated: "Emmett was very popular wherever he went, with the players and the fans.
 I've known him since 1953 and it is an all-out total effort--not showboating.
 With more Emmett Ashfords, baseball games would be better run and a lot more fun for the fans.
-I didn't make him umpire-in-chief his last three years out here for comedy."
+I didn't make him umpire-in-chief his last three years out here for comedy."10

-Emmett Ashford's regular season debut took place on April 9, 1966, in Washington's D .C.
+Emmett Ashford's regular-season debut took place on April 9, 1966, in Washington's D .C.
 Stadium, the traditional American League opener.
-His first major league hurdle was getting into the ballpark.
-Vice-President Hubert Humphrey was in attendance to throw out the ceremonial first ball, and the secret service needed to be convinced that a black man was there to umpire the game.
+His first major-league hurdle was getting into the ballpark.
+Vice-President Hubert Humphrey was in attendance to throw out the ceremonial first ball, and the Secret Service needed to be convinced that a black man was there to umpire the game.
 Humphrey later kidded Ashford, who had worked at third base, that he hadn't had any plays to call.
 "No plays, no boots," responded Ashford, "but it was the greatest day of my life."
-Joe Cronin told his new employee, "Emmett, you made history today.
-I'm proud of you."
+Joe Cronin told his new employee, "Emmett, today you made history.
+I'm proud of you."14

 On a strike call, Ashford jerked his right arm first to the side, then up, then down like a karate chop.
 That completed, he would then reach either up as if twice yanking a train whistle, or to the right as if opening a car door.
 Even while dusting the plate he knew every eye in the house was on him, and he behaved accordingly, pirouetting on one foot and hopping back to his position.
-Emmett would say, “I didn't go to umpiring school because they weren't taking blacks in those days, so I evolved my own style."
-Ashford was also known for his natty attire on and off the field.
+Emmett would say, “I never went to an umpiring school because they didn’t accept blacks in those days, so I developed my own style of officiating."16 Ashford was also known for his natty attire on and off the field.
 While umpiring he wore polished shoes, a freshly pressed uniform, cufflinks, and a handkerchief in his suit pocket.

 Ashford toned down some of his mannerisms as his big-league career progressed.
-"Sure, I was a showboat," he told the Boston Globe's Ray Fitzgerald (8/16/70).
+"Sure, I was a showboat," he told the Boston Globe's Ray Fitzgerald.
 "For 12 years, that was my routine in the Coast League.
 I couldn't change overnight, but I'm different now.
 I've toned myself way down."
-But still, "I'm not exactly without color," he said, using a favorite double entendre.
+But still, "I'm not exactly without color," he said, using a favorite double entendre.20

-In 1967, Ashford was named to work the All-Star game in Anaheim, though he saw little action working the left-field foul line.
+In 1967, Ashford was named to work the All-Star Game in Anaheim, though he saw little action working the left-field foul line.
 Ashford realized another dream in 1970 when he umpired the World Series.
 Unfortunately for Ashford, and for baseball fans, he was slated to work the plate in the sixth game, but his turn never came: the Orioles beat the Reds in five.
-“Maybe it’s best," he said later, "The World Series would never be the same."
+“Maybe it’s just as well it didn’t happen—the World Series would never have been the same."21